 Charleston, among other cities in the South, is having a huge resurgence in farm-to-table foods, celebrating local flavors.
 While shrimp and grits, she crab soup, and fried green tomatoes are on menus, they’re mixed in with dishes highlighting fresh produce, local shellfish, and the historical grains of the area!

 Southend Brewery :: pulled pork // fried green tomato w. pimiento cheese // she crab soup

 Another memorable stop on our culinary tour was Eli’s Table.
-Here we tried shrimp and grits which was tasty, but the best dish by far was the Sweet Potato Pancakes, which, unsurprisingly, inspired the Sweet Potato Buttermilk Pancakes w.
-Maple Cinnamon Butter.
+Here we tried shrimp and grits which was tasty, but the best dish by far was the Sweet Potato Pancakes, which, unsurprisingly, inspired my recent recipe for sweet potato pancakes.